nathanchapman/vscode-javascript-snippets/README.md

 ## Snippets

 Snippets are optimized to be short and easy to remember.
-Some snippets are "chainable" and render differently when preceded by a [period](https://en.wikipedia.org/wiki/Full_stop).

-For example, `.fe` renders a chain-friendly version of the "forEach" snippet, while `fe` renders a full code block.

 Below is a list of all available snippets and the triggers of each one.
 The **⇥** means the `TAB` key.